 LinkedIn, as the world’s largest network of professionals, is an increasingly important tool in every job seeker and business professional’s toolbox.
 Job seeking is one of the most common uses of LinkedIn, but with over 175 million members worldwide, it is also a place to connect, share knowledge, and network with experts from virtually any field.
 Savvy business people use LinkedIn to uncover new business opportunities and attract and reach out to potential clients and customers.

 Most career and networking experts claim that the stepping stone to LinkedIn success is a well-rounded and complete profile.
 There are many tips for creating LinkedIn profiles and users spend quite a lot of time and effort filling in all the available information and sprucing up their profiles.

 Despite the power of LinkedIn, most active job seekers still need a good printable resume.
 One of the best and most common ways to create a professional CV or resume is using Microsoft Word or Google Documents.
 As a matter of fact, Microsoft Word 2010 provides excellent tools for creating winning resumes.
 Resumes created in MS Word are highly editable, printable, and easily converted to PDF – which is one of the best formats for sending and sharing documents.

 However, if you already have a great LinkedIn profile, you may want to turn it into a printable file instead of creating a resume from scratch.
-Fortunately, LinkedIn has already figured this out and offers a tool for exporting profiles to PDF.
+Fortunately, LinkedIn has already figured this out and offers an option for exporting profiles to PDF.

-Another simple and not as customizable way to export your LinkedIn profile to PDF is to login to your account, click on Profile → Edit Profile → View button and choose Export as PDF.
+3. Choose Save to PDF.
 Linkedin will automatically generate your PDF file and offer to download it and save on your computer.